“Persian Caviar” – (The Black Gold) of Caspian Sea!

 The Term Caviar

 As stated above, though Caviar means fish eggs, it strictly refers to the sturgeon family!
 The rarity of Sturgeon caviar has forced other caviar eaters to look for caviar substitutes.
-Eggs received from other kinds of fish are considered Caviar Substitutes.
+Eggs received from other kinds of fish or ingredients are considered Caviar Substitutes.
 It is also known as “faux caviar”.

 Some of them are: